 Alternatives to Suboxone Treatment in Arkansas

-Suboxone is only one of numerous treatment options for opioid addiction.
-There are alternative drugs that have previously been used in Arkansas for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of several treatment options for opioid addiction.
+There are alternative substances that have previously been used in Arkansas for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For instance, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For people who are ready to find recovery and who have a supportive home environment or who live in a sober house, these MAT options could be right for you.
+For example, only methadone clinics can administer methadone.
+For addicts who are determined to break free from addiction and who have access to a safe and supportive living environment, these MAT options could be a good option for you.

 - Alcohol dependence

-People who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
-People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly advised to get admitted to a Arkansas opioid detoxification center that can assist in managing these symptoms.
+For individuals who are not a good candidate for Suboxone treatment, going cold turkey may be the only alternative option.
+For individuals who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to get admitted to a Arkansas opioid detoxification center that can assist in managing these symptoms.